Skip to main content

 The Genetic Information Nondiscrimination Act (GINA)

-GINA protects you from discrimination based on your in both health insurance and employment.
+GINA protects you from discrimination based on your genetic information in both health insurance and employment.
 This law is particularly relevant to wellness programs that ask about your family medical history.
 Under GINA, your employer cannot offer you a financial incentive to provide your genetic information.
 There is a narrow exception for spouses, but the core principle remains ∞ your genetic data is protected, and you cannot be penalized for keeping it private.

 Placid water reflects delicate reeds, forming an abstract structure, symbolizing foundational physiological equilibrium and optimal cellular function.
 This represents precise hormone optimization, promoting metabolic health through peptide therapy and guiding a patient journey supported by clinical evidence